Microsoft Licensing

 Recommendations for CIOs

 • Leverage Dual Use for Transitions: Use the dual-use licensing provisions to your advantage.
-If youโ€™re migrating to cloud, keep your on-prem system running in parallel until the cloud proves stable โ€“ your cloud licenses cover this interim period.
-If you need an on-prem backup environment for disaster recovery alongside the cloud, talk to Microsoft about using dual-use rights.
+If youโ€™re migrating to the cloud, keep your on-prem system running in parallel until the cloud proves stable โ€“ your cloud licenses cover this interim period.
+If you need an on-premises backup environment for disaster recovery alongside the cloud, consider discussing dual-use rights with Microsoft.

-• Perform a 360ยฐ Cost Analysis: When presenting cloud vs. on-prem decisions, include all costs: software, hardware, IT labor, downtime risks, electricity, floor space, etc. Once these are tallied, the cloudโ€™s cost is often justified beyond just the license price.
+• Perform a 360ยฐ Cost Analysis: When presenting cloud vs. on-premises decisions, include all costs, such as software, hardware, IT labor, downtime risks, electricity, and floor space.
+Once these are tallied, the cloudโ€™s cost is often justified beyond just the license price.
 Conversely, if you have a fully depreciated data center and idle IT capacity, your marginal cost for on-prem might be lower โ€“ every situation is different.

-• Plan for Compliance and Audits: If you remain on-premises longer term, ensure you have a process to track your CALs and server licenses.
-Microsoft can audit on-prem licensing, and violations can lead to hefty true-up fees.
+• Plan for Compliance and Audits: If you remain on-premises in the long term, ensure you have a process to track your CALs and server licenses.
+Microsoft can audit on-premises licensing, and violations can result in hefty true-up fees.
 If youโ€™re in the cloud, compliance is enforced by the service (you canโ€™t exceed your user count without Microsoft knowing).
 However, if youโ€™re hybrid, be careful not to have โ€œrogueโ€ on-prem users not accounted for in your cloud subscription count or vice versa.
 Keep licensing records synchronized with actual usage.

 • Watch Microsoftโ€™s Licensing Signals: Microsoft pricing trends can influence your strategy.
 For example, Microsoft has periodically raised prices on certain on-prem licenses or increased cloud discounts to encourage moves.
 If you see announcements of on-prem license cost increases or new cloud bundles that would benefit you, re-evaluate your stance.
 It may become financially advantageous to switch models sooner rather than later.

 • Align with IT Strategy: Ultimately, the licensing model should support your IT strategy, not dictate it.
-If your company prioritizes cloud-first for agility and innovation, work with Microsoft to get the best cloud deal and use hybrid licensing to ease the move.
+If your company prioritizes cloud-first for agility and innovation, work with Microsoft to secure the best cloud deal and utilize hybrid licensing to ease the transition.
 If your company is constrained by regulatory requirements to keep data on-premises, focus on optimizing your on-prem licensing (and perhaps using cloud for non-sensitive workloads).
 Periodically revisit the decision as laws and technologies evolve.
-Whatโ€™s true today (like needing on-prem for compliance) might change in a year or two, and your licensing approach should adapt accordingly.
+Whatโ€™s true today (such as the need for on-premises solutions for compliance) might change in a year or two, and your licensing approach should adapt accordingly.

 Please enable JavaScript in your browser to complete this form.